dataengineerxman/Data-Engineer-Portfolio/Data_Warehouse/bronze_layer/README.md

 ✅ Full run history table ensures auditability
 ✅ Python integration allows scheduled ETL orchestration

-🧭 Next Step
+🧭 Silver Layer

-You can now proceed to:
+Clone Bronze Tables into Silver Layer to start Data Transformation and Cleansing.

-Silver Layer → Clean, transform, and standardize data
+Add a dwh_date Metadata field to each Silver Table for SCD Type 2 implementation.

-Gold Layer → Aggregate for analytics and reporting
+🧱 Data Analysis

-Automate this process using Python or SQL Server Agent
+Check for Nulls and Duplicates in Primary Key in bronze layer tables